Because life can be difficult and scary and make you feel things… like the idea that you don’t matter.

-It’s called the existential crisis for a reason.
+It’s called an existential crisis for a reason.
 Everyone goes through these feelings of whether or not we have any meaning or purpose or value or if we even matter to anyone in the grand scheme of things.
 You’re not alone in these feelings, but how you handle them is what matters the most.
 Feeling sorry for yourself and dwelling in your sorrow for too long will only make you feel worse.
 It’s okay that you have these thoughts, but don’t ever feel alone when you have them because you’re not.
-After graduating college, I felt so lost in the world, and I still do.
-But talking to several of my friends about it, and just being open and honest about feeling lost and like I have no purpose in life made me realize that so many people I know feel this way.
+After graduating college I felt so lost in the world, and I still do.
+But talking to several of my friends about it and being open and honest about feeling lost, like I have no purpose in life, made me realize that so many people I know feel this way.
 Life is the longest thing you’re ever going to do.
 You’re bound to have low moments where you feel insignificant, but those low moments are just a part of life.
 Remember, feelings are fleeting.

 It’s you, yourself, and you